jackstanek/BotBot/README.md

 ## `.botbot/botbot.conf`

 Configuration variables are stored here.
-Note that most of the configuration options are very much under development and are not ready for production yet.
-More to come!
+The file is an .ini-style configuration formatted file.
+The variables are stored in sections as
+follows:

+- `[checks]`
+    - `oldage`: defines how many days old a file must be to be considered "old".

+    - `largesize`: defines how many bytes large a file must be to be considered "large".

 # Testing